spatie/typescript-transformer/docs/dtos/typing-properties.md

 ## Combining regular types and docblocks

-Whenever a property has a docblock, that docblock will be used to type the property, the 'real' PHP type will be omitted.
+Whenever a property has a docblock, that docblock will be used to type the property.
+The 'real' PHP type will be omitted.

 If the property is nullable and has a docblock that isn't nullable, then the package will make the TypeScript type nullable.